MohHaidar/Face-alignment/README.md

-1-Copy your images to the folder /remove bg\n
+1-Copy your images to the folder /remove bg
 2-Run the face_align.py script with arguments: width of the resulted image, desired face ratio, images folder, output images folder
 example:
 ```